Multiplier Hopf algebroids. Basic theory and examples: Introduction

 In \S\ref{section:right}, we turn to right multiplier bialgebroids and briefly summarize the right-handed analogues of the left-handed concepts and results of \S\ref{section:left} and \S\ref{section:left-counits}.

-In \S\ref{section:hopf}, we come to the main result of this article, which is the definition and characterization of regular multiplier Hopf algebroids.
-We first formulate the necessary compatibility relation for a left and a right multiplier bialgebroid to form a two-sided multiplier bialgebroid and then prove the equivalence of the conditions (MH1) and (MH2) above.
-Along the way, we obtain many useful relations for the canonical maps and describe their inverses in terms of the antipode.
+In \S\ref{section:hopf}, we come to the main result of this article, which is the definition and characterization of multiplier Hopf algebroids.
+We first formulate the necessary compatibility relation for a left and a right multiplier bialgebroid to form a two-sided multiplier bialgebroid and then \new show that existence of an antipode is equivalent to bijectivity of the canonical maps \eqref{eq:intro-lttr}. \old Along the way, we obtain many useful relations for the canonical maps and describe their inverses in terms of the antipode.

-In \S\ref{section:star}, we consider involutions on multiplier bialgebroids and prove the expected results on their interplay with counits and antipodes, if the latter exist.
+\new In \S\ref{section:regular}, we show that the antipode is invertible if and only if the maps \eqref{eq:intro-rttl} are invertible as well, and derive further relations between the antipode and the canonical maps which hold in this case.